-Stefanie Peer is assistant professor at the Department of Socioeconomics of the Vienna University of Economics and Business since 2014.
+Stefanie Peer is associate professor at the Department of Socioeconomics of the Vienna University of Economics and Business (WU).
+She is head of the research institute “Spatial and real estate economics” at WU.
 Her research focuses mostly on empirical topics related to transport economics, in particular on behavioral models of travelers’ choice behavior.

 Asjad Naqvi is a post-doctoral researcher at IIASA since January 2017.
 His research work focuses on agent-based models that link economic, environmental, and financial systems using a multilayer network approach.